6 Symptoms Not To Be Embarrassed By - When To See A Doctor

 1. Your bottom’s bleeding

 If you notice blood on the loo paper after wiping your bottom or on your stool, don’t panic.
 In less serious cases, it could indicate piles, a tear (after constipation) or could be a side effect of medication.
 If bleeding persists for more than 3 weeks, you should have it examined.

 2. You have unexplained discharge

+Vaginal discharge is a common symptom but if the discharge isn’t clear or odour free then it may be that you have an infection.
+Bleeding between periods or post-sex can be a sign of a tear or an infection.
+However, it can also be caused by abnormalities in the cervix, polyps, fibroids or cancer.
 Postmenopausal bleeding isn’t usually serious, but it needs to be taken seriously as it can be a symptom of cancer.
-Additionally, bleeding between periods or post-sex can be a sign of a tear or an infection.
-However, it can also be caused by abnormalities in the cervix, polyps, fibroids or cancer.
 Book an appointment with your GP - they will be best placed to decide on any course of action and put your mind at ease.

 In men, discharge from the penis can be due to irritation or poor hygiene.
 It can also point to a sexually transmitted infection or inflammation of the urethra.
-Find out more here.
 The discharge may be accompanied with soreness and discomfort – or you may need to pee frequently.
 See your GP for advice and treatment.

 3. Your testicles are lumpy

 Testicular size and shape is different for everyone – the key is to look for a change in your normal.
 Most changes aren’t serious, however, swelling inside the testis can be cancerous.
-In men under 50, testicular cancer is the most common malignant tumour.
+In men under 50, testicular cancer is the most common cancer for this age group.
 The good news is that following early diagnosis and treatment, 95% of men are cured of testicular cancer.
 The key here is not waiting to see the doctor as the earlier you go, the sooner you can get it sorted.